 Whether you’re new on the team and looking to build rapport, or hoping to create a closer working dynamic with a department or office you don’t normally work with, it’s important to tap into the outcome you’d like to have and interact with intention.
 Consider what goals you are looking to reach, and apply the thoughtfulness and strategy you’d take with a project to a coworker.

-Making the first move to learn something more about a coworker is a great way to create a strengthen bonds.
+Making the first move to learn something more about a coworker is a great way to create and strengthen bonds.

 2. Actively listen.